Updated as of 7/30/2020

 Boehringer Ingelheim: Boehringer Ingelheim (BI) is standing together with all parties to support the fight against the COVID-19 pandemic while taking action to protect employees’ health and safety.
 BI is continually assessing what additional measures they can take to help its patients and communities.
 The company’s focus remains on assuring the ongoing supply of BI medicines for its human and animals patients in the U.S. and around the world.
 In addition, BI has made a number of financial contributions totaling over $1 million to protect health care professionals in the critical services they are providing to patients.
 BI has donated medicines and medical supplies.
 Its teams are conducting a computational screen of our entire library of over one million compounds and are investigating the activity of selected existing small molecule compounds from our former antiviral research against SARS-CoV2.

 At a local level, BI is redeploying the hard-working employees who support its U.S. cafeterias to prepare meals to donate to those whose access to food is a struggle.
 The company’s U.S. Boehringer Ingelheim Cares Foundation (BI Cares), an independent nonprofit organization, is making monetary donations and donating urgently needed medicines for patients through our non-governmental organization (NGO) partners.
-The Foundation has made changes in its charitable Patient Assistance Program to assure the eligible U.S. patients enrolled in the program can remain adherent to the treatment they need for their medical conditions.
 BI Cares added a new cause to its Matching Gifts Program to provide BI U.S. employees the opportunity to double the impact of their charitable giving to a fund being used to prevent the spread of and help those affected by COVID-19.
 Additionally, the Foundation is conducting employee engagement campaigns to raise funds to donate to nonprofits near our U.S. sites that are distributing groceries to food insecure individuals and families.

 Eisai, Inc.: Eisai, Inc. has donated PPE to Hackensack Meridian Health in New Jersey and the Kaiser Health System in California.
 In addition, Eisai has provided funds to fast-acting patient advocacy organizations who are getting relief to patients in need.

-Eli Lilly and Company: Lilly is committed to doing everything possible to bring the full force of their scientific and medical expertise to attack the coronavirus pandemic.
+Eli Lilly and Company: Lilly is committed to doing everything possible to bring the full force of its scientific and medical expertise to attack the coronavirus pandemic.
 The company announced it has entered into an agreement with AbCellera to co-develop antibodies for the potential treatment and prevention of COVID-19, the disease caused by the SARS-CoV-2 novel coronavirus.
 The collaboration will leverage AbCellera's rapid pandemic response platform, developed under the DARPA Pandemic Prevention Platform (P3) Program, and Lilly's global capabilities for rapid development, manufacturing and distribution of therapeutic antibodies.
+Lilly and Junshi Biosciences have also entered into an agreement to co-develop therapeutic antibodies for the potential prevention and treatment of COVID-19.
+Lilly is also testing existing medicines with potential to address COVID-19, including through an agreement with the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health (NIH) to participate in NIAID's Adaptive COVID-19 Treatment Trial.

 New $35 co-pay now available through Lilly Insulin Value Program in response to COVID-19 crisis in U.S. Learn more here.